CyberTailor/gentle/README.md

 Patches and pull requests are welcome.
 Please use either [git-send-email(1)][1] or [git-request-pull(1)][2], addressed to <cyber@sysrq.in>.

+If you prefer GitHub-style workflow, use the [mirror repo][gh] to send pull requests.

 Your commit message should conform to the following standard:

 ```